Actively Recruiting

 You may qualify if you...

-- Patients aged 18 to 90 years
+- Adults aged 18 to 90 years

-- Barrett's esophagus segment of at least 1 cm in maximal endoscopic extent or suspected BE in medical records
+- Subjects with known or suspected Barrett's esophagus (BE) with a BE segment of 1 cm or more or suspected BE in medical records

-- Histology showing intestinal metaplasia with or without dysplasia, or suspected BE in medical records
+- Histology showing intestinal metaplasia with or without dysplasia or suspected BE in medical records

-- Patients undergoing clinically indicated endoscopy
+- Undergoing clinically indicated endoscopy

 You will not qualify if you...

-- Pregnant or breastfeeding females
+- Pregnant or lactating females

-- Patients unable to provide consent
+- Patients unable to consent

-- Patients with current uninvestigated dysphagia
+- Current history of uninvestigated dysphagia

 - History of eosinophilic esophagitis or achalasia